syncbtx/cryoid/README.md

 <small>

-*If you need to ask a clock for the time, you've already lost control.*

 `cryoid` is a product of stripping the standard [Snowflake ID](https://en.wikipedia.org/wiki/Snowflake_ID) algorithm down to its absolute bare minimum to fully harness its potential for modern, highly constrained applications.

 Where most implementations rely on implicit system clocks and runtime allocations, `cryoid` demands that you provide the time — giving you back complete determinism, testability, and safety without ever leaving the stack.